Romani people in Albania: Socioeconomics

 During the communist period, Roma of Gjirokastra, Korça, Tirana and Berati worked in handcraft enterprises.
 However, eventually demand for their products declined, and the enterprises were mostly shut down as Albania transitioned away from communism.

 In 2007, it was written by a Roma organization that about 90% of Roma are unemployed, 40% of Roma have bad living conditions, 20% don't have the resources necessary to buy medicine, 40% of Roma families ask their kids to work rather than complete education to fulfill primary familial needs, and that the literacy rate of Roma has fallen since the end of communism, and is now 47.6%, with more women illiterate than men, with all these problems being attributed to a "bustle for racism".

 Language

 On the other hand, currently there is no schooling for Roma in their native language.

+Çengies

+The term "Çengies" refers to Romani women in Albania known for dancing for wealthy Albanian beys during the Ottoman Empire and under King Zog's reign.
+They were recognized for their entertainment skills, often performing at elite social events.
+During the Ottoman Empire, the Çengies found a niche in performance arts despite facing marginalization.
+Under King Zog (1928-1939), they continued to perform, adapting to societal changes while maintaining their cultural heritage.
+Relationships between Çengies and Albanian men led to children with mixed Romani and Albanian identities.
+These offspring navigated complex cultural dynamics, sometimes integrating into Albanian society while retaining elements of their Romani background.

+Today, the legacy of the Çengies is part of Albania's cultural history, highlighting both contributions to dance and ongoing issues of discrimination faced by Romani communities.